-To configure the system clock manually:

-- 1. In the Settings tab, click Application Settings in the Appliance Administration section. - 2.
-In the Time Settings box, select the Time Zone Power IQ resides in from the Time Zone drop-down list. - 3.
+- To configure the system clock manually: - 1.
+In the Settings tab, click Application Settings in the Appliance Administration section. - 2.
+In the Time Settings section, select the Time Zone Power IQ server resides in from the Time Zone drop-down list. - 3.
 Select the date and time using the tools in the "Set time manually" fields.
 Select the date from the pop-up calendar.
 Select the 24-hour time from the drop-down list. - 4.
-Click Save.
+Click Save Time Settings.